vforge/obsidian-scanline/README.md

 - **Community themes**: Settings → Appearance → Themes → Manage → search for "Scanline" *(once accepted into the directory)*.
 - **Manual**: copy `theme.css` and `manifest.json` into `<your vault>/.obsidian/themes/Scanline/`, then select Scanline under Settings → Appearance.

+## No bullshit

+A simple theme and nothing else: no telemetry, no custom plugin systems, no ads, no obfuscated code, no remote assets.
+Just a bit of CSS, written from scratch.

 ## License